BananaJoh/sv650overlay/README.md

   * App screens/activities to discover Bluetooth devices, control the background service, display and record data

 ## Motivation
 The Suzuki SV650 has no built-in gear indicator.
-If you want to have one, there are several solutions, e.g. by modifying the speedo with a Multibot (https://www.youtube.com/watch?v=Pzvj8wLwQjo) or buying an external gear position indicator (https://www.healtech-electronics.com/products/gipro/gpdt/).
-Neither soldering the speedo nor paying much money for an attachment to the handlebars satisfied me, so I looked for alternatives.
+If you want to have one, there are several solutions, e.g. modifying the speedo with a Multibot or buying an external gear position indicator.
+Neither soldering the speedo nor paying much money for another attachment to the handlebars satisfied me, so I looked for alternatives.
 First finding was https://github.com/RaysceneNS/SV-650-GearPositionIndicator - an attempt to read the gear position sensor analog voltage directly with an ATtiny microcontroller.
 I built, but never installed it because I thought it could influence the signal for the ECU.
 Later I found https://github.com/o5i/Datalogger - an Arduino based datalogger using the diagnostic interface of the bike (which is K-Line aka ISO 9141 with Suzuki specific KWP2000 aka ISO 14230 protocol implementation, called SDS).
 I had an ESP32 flying around for some time, so the idea of building something with wireless connectivity and an Android smartphone, which already had its place on my handlebars, grew.
-I flashed Arduino core for ESP32 and started adapting the code to remove all unnecessary functions, use one of the HardwareSerials of the ESP32 for K-Line with a L9637 and later send the data to the smartphone via BluetoothSerial.
-Then I started developing the Android app.
-I moved the conversions of the raw bytes to actual human-readable values to the app and tried to reverse engineer the byte-sensor-mapping and calculations, as the existing ones were wrong for my bike.
-Implementing the recording function was one of the key tools for this step.
+I flashed Arduino core for ESP32 and adapted the code for my needs and hardware (ESP32 with Bluetooth, SV650AK8).
 So here it is now - some conversions are still missing or inaccurate, but it is working overall.

 ## Hardware